nunet/device-management-service/README.md

 If you want to contribute your computer's resources (CPU, RAM, GPU, storage) to the network, you have to onboard your machine.

-Follow our [Compute Provider Guide](docs/onboarding.md) to get started.
+Follow our [Compute Provider Guide](https://gitlab.com/nunet/device-management-service/-/blob/main/docs/onboarding/README.md) to get started.

 ### Deploy Jobs on the Network

-Every node on the network can deploy workloads across available compute resources, given the necessary capabilities.
-Learn how deployments work by following our [Deployments Guide](docs/deployments.md).
+Every node on the network, given the necessary capabilities, can deploy workloads across available compute resources.
+The first thing to complete before participating in deployments is to delegate or be delegated deployment capabilities depending on whether the machine is an orchestrator or compute provider.

+Deployments require the /dms/deployment capability to invoke behaviors under it such as the /dms/deployment/request behavior an orchestrator invokes on, or broadcasts to compute providers requesting bids for a job.
+The compute provider too will need to be granted the capability to submit bids on /dms/deployment/bid by the orchestrator.
+The latter can be achieved by simply granting the specific compute providers that are allowed and anchoring the token on the require anchor of the orchestrator without having to send the token.
+This is mainly because this release intends to provide a fine grained control to orchestrators on who they allow to run their jobs.

+ Learn how deployments work by following our [Deployments Guide](docs/deployments/README.md).

 ### REST Endpoints